paulmelis/blender-julia-test/readme.md

 - ~~Using StaticArrays.jl in strategic places~~

-- Using a 2D array instead of a 1D array for holding vertices, which would make get_vertex and set_vertex simpler, but this might not matter much.
+- Using a 2D array instead of a 1D array for holding vertices, which would make `get_vertex` and `set_vertex` simpler, but this might not matter much.

 The transfer of mesh data between Blender and Julia is far from optimal:

 - On the Blender side the mesh data is extracted using calls to `foreach_get()` into preallocated NumPy arrays.
-Perhaps there is a way to directly access the underlying data from the mesh object?
+There is unfortunately no way to directly access the underlying values (except vertex positions), as these are stored per polygon.

 - Even though the Julia code returns a set of `Array{Float32}` values these get turned into Python lists when crossing the boundary to Blender.
-This appears to be caused by the numpy included with Blender, see #2 for more details.
+This is caused by the lack of NumPy headers for the `numpy` module included with Blender, see issue #2 for more details.
 The returned lists are then turned into NumPy arrays on the Blender side for setting up the result mesh.
 All in all there's quite a lot of copying going on because of this.

 - Blender (and Python) use 0-based indexing, while Julia uses 1-based indexing.
   We +1/-1 alter the relevant data on the transfer between the two worlds, which